pmedilall/easytravel-k8s/README.md

 # to access the frontend EasyTrade UI
 # create a route in OpenShift for the frontendreverseproxy-easytrade service
-oc expose svc/frontendreverseproxy-easytrade --name=easytrade-frontend -n easytrade
+oc expose svc/easytravel-frontend --name=easytravel-frontend -n easytravel
-oc get route/easytrade-frontend
+oc get route/easytravel-frontend

 # to delete the deployment
 oc delete easytravel